Pretty much highlighted the whole book.

-The effetive decision-maker, therefore, organizaes disagreement.
+The effective decision-maker, therefore, organizes disagreement.
 This protects him against being taken in by the plausible but false or incomplete.
 It gives him the alternatives so that he can choose and make a decision, but also sso that he is not lost in the fog when his decision proves deficient or wrong in execution.

 No matter how high his emotions run, no matter how certain he is that the other side is completely wrong and has no cause at all, the executive who wants to make the right decision forces himself to see opposition as his means to think through alternatives.

 “Is a decision really necessary?”
 One alternative is always the alternative of doing nothing.

 The needs of large-scale organization have to be satisfied by common people achieving uncommon performance.
 This is what the effective executive has to make himself able to do.

 Developing executive effectiveness challenges directions, goals, and purposes of the organization.
 It raises the eyes of its people from preoccupation with problems to a vision of opportunity, from concern with weakness to exploitation of strengths.